Fire train

 A fire train is a train that is designed to fight fires.
 Because in many areas along railroads, road access is limited or unavailable, railroads maintain fire trains to respond to fires on or near railroad rights of way.

 The primary purpose of a fire train is to protect the railroad's property and right of way.
 However, when fire trains respond to wildfires near railroads, they allow for firefighters to concentrate their efforts on other portions of a fire.

 Special tunnel rescue trains are prepared for firefighting and have capacity to evacuate people out of tunnels.
 They are part of the safety concepts for long railway tunnels.

 History

 Early accounts of fire trains date to the beginning of the 20th century.
-In 1908, a fire train was reported to have saved the village of Long Lake West in the Adirondack Park of New York from being destroyed by a wildfire.
+In 1908, a fire train was reported to have saved the village of Long Lake West and its inhabitants in the Adirondack Park of New York from being destroyed by a wildfire with 15 minutes to spare.